Superman: Secret Identity: Publication history

-Writer Kurt Busiek stated in the introduction to the collected volume of the series that his inspiration for this story was the original appearances of Superboy-Prime in DC Comics Presents during the events of Crisis on Infinite Earths.
+Writer Kurt Busiek stated in the introduction to the collected volume of Superman: Secret Identity that his inspiration for this story was the original appearances of Superboy-Prime (a character created by Elliot S. Maggin and Curt Swan) for Crisis on Infinite Earths in DC Comics Presents.
+The series developed by Busiek over the course of twenty years and reimagines the story of Superboy-Prime had he not been transported to the DC Universe after developing the powers of Superman.

+Busiek later wrote a spiritual companion series Batman: Creature of the Night published by DC Comics in 2017.

 Story

 Issue #1

-David and Laura Kent, a farm couple living in a small town called Picketsville, Kansas, name their child Clark, after the fictional character, Superman.
+David and Laura Kent, a farmer couple living in a small town called Picketsville, Kansas, name their child Clark Kent, after the fictional character, Superman.

 Clark, essentially average in every way, although perceptive and intelligent, grows up resenting the joke, accepting the inevitable Superman-related gifts with a smile, and endures being the butt of jokes and bullying at school.

 He retreats to his "Fortress of Solitude", a broken-down farm tractor, where he writes using an old typewriter, developing talent as a writer.
 For recreation, he often escapes on overnight hiking trips.

-One night on such a trip, he awakens in a restless dream to find himself floating in mid-air and discovers that he now has the powers of Superman (the narrative makes no attempt to explain how this happens, though it is possible he might be in fact this universe's actual Superman).
+One night on such a trip, Clark awakens in a restless dream to find himself floating in mid-air and discovers that he now has the powers of Superman.
 He uses the powers at first to avoid his high school tormentors, then begins to secretly use them to rescue people in danger.
 The incidents of heroism prompt inquiries from journalists and government agents, putting him under pressure to preserve his secret or to reveal his powers to the public.

 He makes a deal with Wendy Case, the reporter who first wrote about him, for her to handle his publicity to explore the nature of his powers together.
 But when he discovers her secretly video-recording him, he destroys the camera and resolves to go public with his powers on his own.
 Clark wears a Superboy costume to the town's Halloween carnival, where an explosion at the carnival puts people's lives in danger, and he rescues them.
 Reporters (including Wendy, who set up the explosion to reveal "Superboy") come upon him as he is rescuing his longtime crush, Cassie.
 Clark pretends that the rescue was not super-powered, becoming a local hero, earning the respect of his former tormentors, and the affection of Cassie.

 However, several people are killed as a result of the bombing incident, and Clark resolves to keep his powers hidden, performing lifesaving feats only in secret.